-The Fujifilm X-E3 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in September 2017 and October 2017.
-Both the X-E3 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm X-E3 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in September 2017 and October 2017.
+Both the X-E3 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a full frame (A7R III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Fujifilm X-E3 and the Sony A7R III are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Sony A7R III.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (36 percent) than the Fujifilm X-E3.
 Moreover, the A7R III is substantially heavier (93 percent) than the X-E3.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.